NorielSylvire/ns_minerals_core/README.md

 ---
 ### name, string
+Default: `modname` + `i` + `"mineral"` where `i` is the index of the mineral in the array of minerals.

 This is just the name of the mineral.
 It must be given a valid `string` value.

 Default value: A string consisting of the name of your mod + the index of this `mineral` table in the `minerals` array + "mineral".
-Examples: "mymod1mineral", "superdupercoolnewores13mineral".
+Examples: `"mymod1mineral"`, `"superdupercoolnewores13mineral"`.
-As a result of this, if the default value gets used, your items will have amazing names such as "Superdupercoolnewores13mineral Sword", or "Lump of Mymod1mineral".
+As a result of this, if the default value gets used, your items will have amazing names such as `"Superdupercoolnewores13mineral Sword"`, or `"Lump of Mymod1mineral"`.

 ---
 ### mineral_type, string